BCs BOA History

 Placeholder

-Before World War II, Canadian shipyards were run-down and technologically far behind yards in places such as England and Scotland.
-Few vessels of significant size had been built during the Depression years, and the skilled workers were mainly older men whose expertise went back to the previous world war.
-When Canada set out to help Britain, only six of British Columbia’s shipbuilding yards were deemed capable of constructing the 10,000-ton standardized merchant vessels.
-One was located in Victoria, one in Prince Rupert and four in the Vancouver area, which included Burrard Inlet.
-The two located on the inlet’s north shore, Burrard Dry Dock Company and North Van Ship Repairs, produced close to half of Canada’s total output of 354 vessels, as well as the vast majority of the 255 built in British Columbia.
-The mild West Coast climate helped achieve this feat.
+Before World War II, few vessels of significant size had been built during the Depression years were built in Canada, but 6 yards in BC were deemed capable of constructing the 10,000-ton merchant vessels needed for the War Effort.
+Burrard Dry Dock Company and North Van Ship Repairs, produced close to half of Canada’s total output of 354 vessels, and the vast majority of the 255 built in British Columbia.

 Mid-1942